hughes23/Numerical-Method-Algorithms/False Position/README.md

 ## falsePositionpractice.m
 With a given function this algroithm will deterime its root within a given interval.
-The determined answer will be within a desired amount of error, if not the default is 0.0001 of the actual number.
+The algorithm will terminate depending on whether the given error is reached or number of iterations is met.
+The default error and iterations are, 0.0001 and 200 respectively.

   INPUTS
   - Function